joshmarinacci/appy-comps/README.md

 Note: only create one PopupContainer.
 It has no arguments.

-To show a popup you must call the PopupContainer.show() method in an event handler somewhere.
+To show a popup you must get a reference to the PopupManager context and call the `show()` method in an event handler somewhere.
 Pass in the contents of the popup along with the reference to the component which triggered the popup (for placement).

 ```
+const pm = useContext(PopupManagerContext.Consumer)

 this.clickedShareButton = () => {
     let contents = <div>
         <button>Send to Twitter</button>
         <button>Send to Facebook</button>
     </div>;

-    PopupManager.show(contents, this.refs.shareButton);
+    pm.show(contents, this.refs.shareButton);
 }
 ```